-North County has the lowest bicycle collision rate.
-Due to higher use of bicycles, North County has the highest number of bicycle collisions, but the fewest collisions per 100 bike trips.
-Although it has a small overall share of the county's collisions, Central County has a collision rate of 15 per 100 bike commuters, a rate five times that of North County (Figure 3-18).
+Due to higher overall use of bicycles, North County has the highest share of bicycle collisions, but the fewest collisions per 100 bicycle commuter trips.
+Although it has a smaller overall share of the county's bicycle collisions, South County has a collision rate of 8.73 per 100 bicycle commute trips, a rate almost double that of North County.
+Figure 3-20 illustrates this contrast, showing the share of total bicycle collisions as "bars" and the collisions per 100 bicycle commute trips as a line.